apache/activemq-artemis/docs/user-manual/en/core-bridges.md

   flexibility to deal with any situation.
 Valid values are `ANYCAST`, `MULTICAST`, `PASS`, & `STRIP`.
 The default is `PASS`.

+- `concurrency`.
+For bridging high latency networks, and particularly for destinations with a high throughput, more workers might have to be commited to the bridge.
+This is done with the concurrency parameter.
+Increasing the concurrency will get reflected by more consumers and producers showing up on the bridged destination, allowing for increased parallelism across high latency networks.

+  Default=1

 - `static-connectors` or `discovery-group-ref`.
 Pick either of these options to connect the bridge to the target server.